 BGSU Army ROTC "Fighting Falcon Battalion"

-Be a part of the #1 Leadership Course on Campus!
+Be Part of the #1 Leadership Course on Campus!

 Home of the Fighting Falcons

 Our mission at Bowling Green State University is to develop quality future leaders for the United States Army by providing leadership opportunities, physical training and mentorship.